JBou/McMetroLauncher/README.md

 - Some other nice Features
 - Edit Profiles and Play all Minecraft Versions
 - Automatically downloads missing Forge and other libraries
+- And of course ad-free and open source :)

 [Download latest Release](http://patzleiner.net/download/McMetroLauncher.msi)
 ----------